 If Part 10 Division 3 of this Act does not come into operation under section 2(e)(ii) of this Act, delete Part 10 Division 3 on the day on which section 87 comes into operation under section 2(f).

+3 On the date as at which this compilation was prepared, the Transport (Road Passenger Services) Act 2018 s.
+304 had not come into operation.
+It reads as follows:

+304. Taxi Drivers Licensing Act 2014 repealed

+The Taxi Drivers Licensing Act 2014 is repealed.